R.E. and Worship

 Curriculum Directory for Catholic School, 2015 CES

 At the core of our Religious Education Curriculum are the beliefs and doctrines of the Roman Catholic Church and we aim to lay a foundation of understanding and belief that will remain with our children throughout their lives.
 We use the Diocesan Syllabus which combines units from the RE Schemes “Come and See” and ‘The Way, The Truth and The Life’, Religious programmes which are the nationally recommended schemes for use in Catholic schools.
-This includes the teaching of other World Faiths which helps our children to develop an understanding of and a respect for the beliefs of others in our multi-faith society.
-Our teaching has a cross-curricular emphasis, celebrating our learning in RE through Humanities, PHSCE, Art, Drama, Dance and Music
+This includes the teaching of other World Faiths which helps our children to develop an understanding of and a respect for the beliefs of others in our multi-faith society. .
+This will change with the publication and implementation of the new Religious Education Directory.
+Our teaching provides cross-curricular opportunities, celebrating our learning in RE through RSHE, Art, Drama, Dance and Music.

 Planning for this term can be seen on the RE Newsletter.